mendix/docs/content/appstore/widgets/simple-check-box-set-selector.md

 ## 1 Introduction

-The [Simple Check Box Set Selector](https://appstore.home.mendix.com/link/app/2349/) enables you to render your reference set association as a check box list.
+The [Simple Check Box Set Selector](https://appstore.home.mendix.com/link/app/2349/) enables rending a reference set association as a check box list.
 It is a useful replacement for the default [reference set selector](/refguide/reference-set-selector).

 ### 1.1 Typical Usage Scenario

-* Visualizing all possible options in your UI, instead of forcing your user to open a pop-up window to reference available options.
+* Visualizing all possible options in your UI, instead of forcing your user to open a pop-up window to reference available options

 ### 1.2 Features

-### 1.3 Limitations
+* Displaying a list horizontally or vertically
+* Optionally showing a label
+* Attaching a microflow to the on-change event

-## 2 Properties
+## 2 Installation

+After importing the widget into your app project, add it to a [data view](/refguide/data-view) on a page.
+Then, configure the properties to determine how the widget will behave in your application.

 ## 3 Read More

-## Typical usage scenario

-## Features and limitations

-- Displaying the list in a horizontal or vertical direction.
-- Option to show a label(as is done for input widgets since Mx 5.18)
-- Attaching a microflow on the onchange event.

-## Installation
-Import the widget to your project and add it to a dataview on a page.
-Configure the properties to determine how the widget will behave in your application.
+* [Simple Check Box Set Selector](/addons/ats-addon/rg-one-simple-checkbox-set-selector) for ATS in the *Quality Add-ons Guide*